draconiandeveloper/Buoy/repores/LinuxGuide.md

 </div>

 13. Go to the HLS: Reborn Setup tab
-14. Go to Steam and open choose to Browse local files
+14. Go to Steam and choose to Browse local files
 15. Copy the path to the directory that holds your WEBFISHING data
 16. Choose Browse in HLS: Reborn Setup tab
 17. Paste the path to your game directory into the File Path input